Leafwing-Studios/foresight/docs/src/progression.md

 # Summary

-Enemies give XP.

-XP causes you to level up.
+Level up at the end of every fight

-When you level up, some of your attributes are increased at random.
+When you level up, some of your attributes are increased at random:
+1. Pick one attribute at random to level up
+2. For the other two attributes, flip a coin to see if they level up